joewlos/activitypubdantic/README.md

 }
 ```

 However, not every project requires this degree of granularity.
-For example, some servers may already have logic that ignores additional fields and only iterates through the `id` URLs in the JSON.
+For example, some servers may already have logic that ignores additional fields and only iterates through `id` URLs in the JSON.

 ```python
 short_output_json = output_class.json(verbose=False)